mosinu/pyBot/README.md

 # gamebot
 simple game bot using pyautogi and pil to look for a pixel you feed it and click it

+# simple-bot
+a simple bot that sends a random phrase to an IM.
+I did not put in the ability to find the IM window, you have to do that yourself...maybe I will uptdate it to do that later.
+My wife hates this bot...